freeeve/cq/readme.md

 ## usage
 See the [excellent database/sql tutorial](http://go-database-sql.org/index.html) from [VividCortex](https://vividcortex.com/), as well as the [package documentation for database/sql](http://golang.org/pkg/database/sql/) for an introduction to the idiomatic go database access.

-One key thing to mention that's slightly different, at least so far.
-For now, you can (and should) use parameters, but the placeholders must be numbers in sequence, e.g. `{0}`, `{1}`, `{2}`, and then you must put them in order in the calls to `Query`/`Exec`.
-I hope to overcome this at some point, but I haven't figured out a good way to represent Cypher's named parameters in the parameterized query feature of database/sql.
+You can (and should) use parameters, but the placeholders must be numbers in sequence, e.g. `{0}`, `{1}`, `{2}`, and then you must put them in order in the calls to `Query`/`Exec`.
+If you'd like to use named parameters, you can use the [sqlx](https://github.com/jmoiron/sqlx) library along with cq.
+Please let me know if any issues arise from using sqlx with cq--it is not thoroughly tested.

 ## [minimum viable snippet](http://blog.fogus.me/2012/08/23/minimum-viable-snippet/)